DeskX11/DeskX/README.md

 ## About the reasons for creation

 I have a server at home with a large number of Linux virtual machines to which I needed remote access.
 All similar remote control programs I tried lagged in the process (banal scrolling in the browser).
 For this reason, a project was created that focuses on the fastest possible data transfer over the local network.
 The project works on all operating systems with X11.
-(The project is in alpha version, at this stage not full functionality is implemented and there are several bugs).
+[Leave your review :)](https://github.com/DeskX11/DeskX/discussions/4)

 ## Functionality (not fully implemented)